gpopesc/docker-xfce-debian-synology/README.md

 SHM added in docker compose or CLI in order to avoid errors on Firefox when running.
 The image was tested on Synology DS218+ .

+Acces the container with a VNC client on port 5905 or simply http://server-ip:8087 in your browser.
+Wait for container to startup about 1 minute, depending of your configuration.

 You can add a browser inside from terminal, after succesfull container deployment:
 ```
 apt-get update && apt-get install palemoon